-- Your front fork is busy holding other cargo, or is difficult to mount bottle cages to.
+- Your fork is busy holding other cargo or is difficult to mount bottle cages to.

-- You use your stem bags for other things.
+- You use your stem bags for other things (all the snacks!).

-- You’re riding very technical trail and want to keep your bike’s handling nimble, and/or keep the weight very light for hike-a-biking and carrying.
+- You’re riding very technical trail and want to keep your bike’s handling nimble, and/or keep the weight very light for hike-a-bikes and portages.

-- You just need a ton of water, perhaps for 3+ days in hot climates where resupply is unknown.
+- You just need a ton of water, perhaps for 3+ days in hot climates where resupply is uncertain.

-In all these cases, you want a close-fitting pack that’s no bigger than it needs to be, and that is comfortable (or close to it) on long days.
-I don’t personally use a backpack for bikepacking, but the folks at bikepacking.com have tested a bunch of options.
+If you’re going to wear a backpack, you want a close-fitting one that’s no bigger than it needs to be, and is comfortable (or close to it) on long days.
+For more detail see Bikepacking With a Backpack.

 In theory you can carry as much water as will fit in your pack.
-In practice though, anything over 4 liters is going to be very uncomfortable.
+In practice though, anything over 4 liters will probably not be comfortable.
 Most hydration packs and bladders are made to carry 2-3 liters with relative comfort and stability, but more than that is a gamble.